Baimenovbn/nodejs2022Q2-service/README.md

 ## Running in docker prerequisites
 - Git - [Download & Install Git](https://git-scm.com/downloads).
-- Docker - [Download & Install Docker](https://docs.docker.com/desktop/install/mac-install/)  depends on your OS
+- Docker - [Download & Install Docker](https://docs.docker.com/desktop/install/mac-install/)  depends on your OS.

+### Warning!
+Use 2nd version of docker-compose.
+You can change it in Docker Desktop:
+ 1. Open Docker Desktop
+ 2. Go to Settings -> General
+ 3. Check "Use Docker Compose V2" checkbox

 ## Downloading